DeLyXHardiee/GNN-Campaign-Detection/memgraph-platform/queries.md

-### Visualize all nodes and edges for emails connected to week 14 in 2007
+### Visualize all nodes and edges for emails connected to week 14 in 2007 (some of the weeks just above contain thousands of emails)

     MATCH (w:Week {key: "2007-W14"})<-[r_in:IN_WEEK]-(e:Email)
     OPTIONAL MATCH (e)-[r_sender:HAS_SENDER]->(s:Sender)-[r_sender_dom:FROM_DOMAIN]->(sd:EmailDomain)